Congratulations to our 2023 Inclusion & Diversity Fellowship Recipient: Catalina Martines-Baenen

-Diversity Initiative and Fellowship
+Inclusion and Diversity Fellowship

 The Inclusion & Diversity Fellowship program is a joint program managed by the California Lawyers Foundation and the California Lawyers Association Antitrust and Unfair Competition Law Section.
-The Foundation and the Antitrust Section are dedicated to increasing the participation and visibility of diverse and underrepresented lawyers in the practice of antitrust law.
+The Foundation and the Section are dedicated to increasing the participation and visibility of diverse and underrepresented lawyers in the practice of antitrust and unfair competition law.
 The goal of the fellowship is to provide career opportunities for students from underrepresented groups in the legal profession, increase interest in antitrust and unfair competition law, and promote the work of the Section.

-Eligibility Requirements: Applicants must either: (1) be law students currently enrolled full-time in good standing at an ABA-accredited law school and who have completed at least one semester of law school; or (2) be part-time (four-year program) or joint-degree student currently at least in their second year of law school in good standing at an ABA-accredited law school.
+Eligibility Requirements: Applicants must either: (1) be law students currently enrolled full-time in good standing at an ABA-accredited law school and who have completed at least one semester of law school as of application closing date; or (2) be part-time (four-year program) or joint-degree student currently at least in their second year of law school in good standing at an ABA-accredited law school.
 Current undergraduate students, students who are not currently enrolled, and LLM students are not eligible to apply.
 Applicants also must either (i) be a member of a diverse population or group that historically has been underrepresented in the legal profession; or (ii) demonstrate a long-standing commitment to diversity that will be furthered by award of the fellowship.
 Applicants should have a demonstrated interest in practicing law in California.
-Selection considerations will include but are not limited to: strong academic performance, writing skills, demonstrated leadership qualities, ability to overcome obstacles, a strong interest in antitrust law, and a desire to contribute to the Section’s publications on antitrust or UCL issues.
+Selection considerations will include but are not limited to: strong academic performance, writing skills, demonstrated leadership qualities, ability to overcome obstacles, a strong interest in antitrust and unfair competition law, and a desire to contribute to the Section’s publications on antitrust or UCL issues.

 Fellowship Information:

 (1) Award Amount:The Fellowship awards the selected recipient a total of $10,000.
 The award can be combined with other tuition-remission programs and is not preclusive of other forms of financial aid that the student may receive for the same school year.
+The award can be combined with other tuition-remission programs and is not preclusive of other forms of financial aid that the student may receive fro the same school year.

-(2) Mentoring: The Fellowship recipient will be assigned to an antitrust practitioner as a mentor.
+(2) Mentoring: The Fellowship recipient will be assigned to an antitrust or UCL practitioner as a mentor.
 The mentor will be responsible for maintaining year-long regular contact with the student and offering the student support, guidance, and advice as appropriate throughout the year.

-(3) Government Internship: The Fellowship provides the student a summer internship with a federal or state governmental antitrust enforcer, such as the California Department of Justice or the U.S. Department of Justice, which student is required to accept and complete as part of receiving the Award.
+(3) Government Internship: The Fellowship provides the student a summer internship with a federal or state governmental antitrust or UCL enforcer, such as the California Department of Justice or the U.S. Department of Justice, which student is required to accept and complete as part of receiving the Award.
 If the recipient does not complete the internship, the total Award will need to be returned.

 A Focus on Diversity